If you give a kid a camera, you're going to be surprised!

 Likewise, when you include kids in your remembering and your storytelling, you will be thrilled by the little details they see and remember that have passed you by!
 They don't have to be your kids, either.
 Any kid that was there will have something great to share.
 Their path to the present has its own details!

 My adult nephews and nieces have lots to add to family stories.
 Including youngsters in remembering will teach them the importance of memory, contribution, viewpoints, and sharing.
 Try it, and be amazed!
-If you'd like some talking points, sign up for 5 free prompts to start talking to your elders, or telling your youngsters, on my website.
+And bring them along when you decide to start your family Oral History.